qt/qtbase/README.md

 Which toolchain should I use?
 * pnacl is the "deployment" toolchain which produces .pexes which runs in  most Chrome Chrome browser (Android and iOS Chrome are not supported)
-* x86_newlib is a good choice for development since it avoids the run-time pnacl to native code translation step, which gives faster build-debug cycles. x86_newlib use requires enabling Native Client in Chrome's about:flags settings.
+* pnacl-x86_64 is a good choice for development since it avoids the run-time pnacl to native code translation step, which gives faster build-debug cycles.
+Usage requires enabling Native Client in Chrome's about:flags settings.

-The arch-specific toolchains have 32/64-bit flavors, which must match the target Chrome installation.
+The native toolchains may have 32/64-bit flavors, which must match the target Chrome installation.
 The pnacl toolchain is always 64-bit and is not restricted in this way.